 The situations are admittedly rather funny, but they’re not fun to experience for oneself; you’re better off watching somebody else play through it instead.
 Takeshi’s Challenge also represents a part of gaming I’m not sorry to have seen fall by the wayside.
 It’s a game that became a bestseller entirely due to its celebrity involvement, and it’s not a plausible scenario in a world where the internet exists.
 Had that been the case, a contingent of negative reviews would doubtlessly have sounded the game’s death knell before too many people bought it.
 Certainly plenty of people have bought terrible games just to experience how bad they are, but the odds of them purchasing it blindly these days are miniscule.

 The funniest aspect about Takeshi’s Challenge has nothing to do with any of the jokes told in the game itself.
-Instead, it’s the knowledge that in his mission to make people hate video games, Mr. Kitano’s work has to settle for being merely terrible rather than the worst of the worst considering the existence of bigger disasters such as Deadly Towers and Dr. Jekyll and Mr. Hyde, which were earnest efforts as far as anyone can tell.
+Instead, it’s the knowledge that bigger disasters have graced the console such as Deadly Towers and Dr. Jekyll and Mr. Hyde, and as far as anyone can tell, they didn’t have Mr. Kitano’s excuse for why they turned out so poorly.
+In other words, he set out to make people hate video games by creating the worst of the worst, but in that field, his work ended up being outclassed by earnest efforts.
 Too bad, Mr. Kitano.
 Better luck next time.